scaleoutsystems/fedn/docs/introduction.rst

 Traditional machine learning is centralized.
 Data from various sources is collected into a single location - typically a cloud platform or data center — and training models on that combined dataset.

-This method works well in many cases, but it’s increasingly limited.
+This method works well in many cases, but it's increasingly limited.
 The rapid growth of connected devices, sensors and distributed data sources has led to an exponential increase in data volume and complexity.
 Meanwhile, privacy regulations and security concerns make centralizing this data difficult and expensive.

 Often, the data needed for training exists across many devices, organizations, or locations.
 Centralizing it is challenging due to privacy risks and high transfer costs.